andrewottman1990/JavaSpringDemo/README.md

 ## Project Features

-1. An API to demonstrate concurrency with CompleteableFuture (TODO)
+- logFeature: An API to demonstrate concurrency with CompleteableFuture (TODO)
-2. An API to demonstrate protecting endpoints with JWT and OAuth (TODO)
+- An API to demonstrate protecting endpoints with JWT and OAuth (TODO)

+## Other concepts demonstrated

+- Industry standard project structure
+- Dependency injection
+- Asynchronous communication through documentation